wwwehr/nearai/docs/agents.md

  * You must be logged in to upload, `nearai login`
  * Upload the agent `nearai registry upload ~/.nearai/registry/example_agent`

+⚠️ You can't remove or overwrite a file once it's uploaded, but you can hide the entire agent by setting the `"show_entry": false` field.

 ## Running an agent remotely through the CLI
 Agents can be run through the CLI using the `nearai environment run_remote` command.